Transforming trends that affect entire populations

 Reversing a Devastating Trend

-More doulas are being trained to reach more mothers and babies.
-The doulas complete an intensive training and apprenticeship before working with moms on their own, and they provide peri- natal support according to a mother’s needs.
-A doula might accompany an expectant mother to prenatal yoga classes and doctor’s appointments; she might tell her what she can expect at the hospital, hold her hand through the labor process or help mother and baby get the hang of breastfeeding.
-The results so far have been dramatic.
+With support from the grant, more doulas were trained to reach more mothers and babies.
+The doulas completed an intensive training and apprenticeship before working with moms on their own, and they provide perinatal support according to a mother’s needs.
+A doula might accompany an expectant mother to prenatal yoga classes and doctor’s appointments, tell her what she can expect at the hospital, hold her hand through the labor process or help mother and baby get the hang of breastfeeding.

 Hear local youth talk about the population-level trends that they’re seeing in our community.